Nkekev/Superbeat-Xonic-Extended/README.md

 Place the folder SUPERBEAT00DLC07 into the ux0:repatch/<TITLEID>/addcont/ folder with <TITLEID> the title id of your Superbeat Xonic version (works with all regions).
 Download this file, place into the SUPERBEAT00DLC07 folder : https://my.mixtape.moe/tsikho.mp4 and name it mv_marigold.mp4

+OPTIONNAL:
+You can replace the pic0.png file on ur0:appdata/<TITLEID>/

 Developped by Nkekev.